hightechu/hightechu-discord-bot/GETTING_STARTED.md

 ### Heroku

 Note: HighTechU Students working in a team will need to designate 1 team member to manage the Heroku Application.
 You will need to inform an instructor of the designated team member.
-The student will then gain admin access to the teams project repository.
-This will allow them to setup automatic deployment.
+The student will then gain admin access to the team's project repository.
+This will allow them to set up automatic deployment.

 - [ ] Set a Heroku Account.
 For more information, visit "[Heroku](https://www.heroku.com)".
 - [ ] Create a new Heroku Application.